 9.when I made the clouds its garment and dark clouds its swaddling cloth,

-10.when I broke open for it my prescribed place, and set bars and doors,
+10.when I broke open for it my designated place, and set bars and doors

-12.During your days, have you commanded the morning, that you may inform the dawn of its place,
+12.During your days, have you commanded the morning, informing the dawn of its place,

-14.It is transformed, like clay under a seal, and things show forth like a garment.
+14.It is transformed, like the clay of a seal, and they stand out like a garment.

 15.Their light is withheld from wicked men, and the high arm will be broken.